folio-org/raml-module-builder/README.md

 - POJOs -- The JSON schemas will be generated into java objects.

-- All generated code can be found in the `org.folio.rest.jaxrs` package.
+- All generated code can be found in the `org.folio.rest.jaxrs` package in the `target/generated-sources/raml-jaxrs/` directory.

 ### Step 5: Implement the generated interfaces